Translate

 ARTICLE I- NAME

-to as the Council.
+as the Division).

 ARTICLE II- MISSION